Nahnahke/Nahnahke/README.md

 ### Hi there 👋 I'm Hannah!
-I'm a full-stack developer and this is my Github.
+I'm a frontend developer with a fullstack ambition and this is my Github.
 Have a look around!

 - 📫 How to reach me: ekhannahek@gmail.com
 - :notebook_with_decorative_cover: Link to my Portfolio: https://www.hannahek.com